|Tuition fee type||Cost (per annum)|

 *Repayment threshold for students normally resident in England and Wales.

-Some of our students continue on to postgraduate research once they have graduated, while others enter careers as diverse as embryology, clinical and veterinary science and wildlife conservation.
+Some of our students continue on to postgraduate research once they have graduated, while others enter careers as diverse as clinical and veterinary science, animal physiotherapy, animal training, ecological consultancy, animal welfare and conservation or wildlife education.
 Others choose to go into teaching or lecturing.

 Recent graduates have secured full-time employment in the following roles: